 Buttermilk can be kept in the freezer for several months before it starts to lose taste and quality.

-There are a few different ways you can freeze buttermilk; in freezer bags, an ice tray, or an airtight container.
+There are a few different ways you can freeze buttermilk; in freezer bags, an ice tray, or in an airtight container.